 Blockchain is a distributed, decentralized public ledger.
 To picture it, it can be described as a constantly growing list of transactions stored on devices on the network called nodes.
 Cryptographic protocols connect the nodes and keep transactions confidential.

 All the data on the blockchain network is visible to users, and each is responsible for their actions.
 Data is immutable and not controlled by one central authority.
-But what happens when we want to use blockchain for business so that we need to certificate authorities and control who is in our network, and we want to keep all our data confidential from the outside world?
+But what happens when we want to use blockchain for business so that we need to certify authorities and control who is in our network, and we want to keep all our data confidential from the outside world?
 One thing is for sure – in such a case, a public blockchain network won’t be suitable; you need a private network.
 To create blockchain applications meeting the above requirements, it’s best to use enterprise blockchain platforms.

 What are private blockchain networks, and what are their benefits